influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/limit-and-slimit.md

 | 2019-08-18T00:00:00Z | 2.3655000000                |
 | 2019-08-18T00:12:00Z | 2.3360000000                |

-The query uses an InfluxQL [function](/enterprise_influxdb/v1.9/query_language/functions) and a `GROUP BY` clause to calculate the average `water_level` for each [tag](/influxdb/v2.4/reference/glossary/#tag) and for each twelve-minute interval in the query's time range. `LIMIT 2` requests the two oldest twelve-minute averages (determined by timestamp).
+The query uses the InfluxQL [MEAN() function](/influxdb/v2.4/query-data/influxql/view-functions/aggregates/#mean) and a `GROUP BY` clause to calculate the average `water_level` for each [tag](/influxdb/v2.4/reference/glossary/#tag) and for each twelve-minute interval in the query's time range. `LIMIT 2` requests the two oldest twelve-minute averages (determined by timestamp).

 Note that without `LIMIT 2`, the query would return four points per series; one for each twelve-minute interval in the query's time range.